 Plagiarism is the presentation of the thoughts, ideas, or words of another without crediting the sources.
 It is a form of academic dishonesty and may be grounds for academic sanctions.
 Students are expected to cite all sources they use.
 Copyright is a legal issue governed by federal law.
 Copyright extends to all forms of intellectual property, including print resources, web pages, database articles, images, and other works found on the Internet.
-The ability to legally use another's work depends on the following justifications: (1) the work is in the public domain; (2) the researcher has received permission from the copyright statute, it is permissible to use limited portions of a work including quotes, for purposes such as commentary, criticism, news reporting, and scholarly reports.
+The ability to legally use another's work depends on the following justifications: (1) the work is in the public domain; (2) the researcher has received permission from the copyright holder; or (3) the researcher asserts a right for fair use.
+Under the fair use doctrine of the U.S. copyright statute, it is permissible to use limited portions of a work including quotes, for purposes such as commentary, criticism, news reporting, and scholarly reports.
 Fair use is determined on a case-by-case basis.
 Individuals are expected to make educated, good faith decisions in determining whether fair use applies in a given situation.